Taisei Marukawa: PSIS Semarang

-On 1 April 2022, Taisei Marukawa moved to PSIS Semarang for the 2022-23 Liga 1.
-In July 2022, with a market value of 7.82 billion rupiah, he's the most expensive player at PSIS Semarang.
+On 1 April 2022, Taisei Marukawa moved to PSIS Semarang for the 2022–23 Liga 1.
+In August 2023, with a market value of 6.08 billion rupiah, he's the most expensive player at PSIS Semarang.

 Marukawa made his PSIS Semarang debut in a pre-season friendly against PSM Makassar on 28 May 2022.
 On 23 July 2022, Marukawa made his league debut by starting in a 1–1 draw against RANS Nusantara.
 And he also scored his first goal for the team, he scored in the 75th minute from the penalty at the Jatidiri Stadium, Semarang.

+On 23 March 2023, Taisei Marukawa's contract was extended by PSIS management for the next two seasons.